StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations-sharing-rules.md

 You can manually share tasks and observables in a shared case.

-This is useful when task and observable sharing rules are set to *manual* to ensure that users manually select which tasks and observables to share.
+This is useful when task and observable sharing rules are set to *manual*, ensuring that users share only the relevant tasks and observables.

 Follow these step-by-step instructions to learn how to: